MakeSchool-Tutorials/Makestagram-Swift-V2/P18-Improving-Timeline/content.md

 >
     import ConvenienceKit

 Next, our `TimelineViewController` needs to implement the `TimelineComponentTarget` protocol.
-The `TimelineComponent` needs our cooperation in a couple of different ways, this protocol defines which methods and properties need to be available on classes that want to work with it.
+The `TimelineComponent` needs our cooperation in a couple of different ways, and this protocol defines which methods and properties need to be available on classes that want to work with it.

 > [action]
 Extend the class definition of `TimelineViewController` as following: